awangdev/leet-code/KnowledgeHash.md

 ## why not using a hashmap to store string
 - Trie can help find all strings with prefix
+- Trie can validate a list of words
 - Trie can enumerate a data set of strings in lexicographical order
 - Trie saves space because of the prefix
-- Trie can potentially faster than hashMap, when there are logs collisions for the map.
+- Trie can potentially faster than hashMap, when there are lots collisions for the map.

 ## Model
 - children map: Map<Character, TrieNode>.
 Also can use char[26], but it's more scalable to us a map.